The Department offers three postgraduate research degrees:

 Postgraduate Training and Personal Development

-Together with the School of Biological and Biomedical Sciences, the University runs an integrated programme of training courses, which will form part of your degree.
+Together with the Department of Biosciences, the University runs an integrated programme of training courses, which will form part of your degree.
 This includes:

 - Active training aimed at nurturing good practical skills and experimental technique